 - 1. Reinstall all CRUs that did not fix the problem. - 2.
 You must have performed a repair action to continue.
 If you have not already done so, verify the repair.
-For instructions, see "Performing system unit testing using PC-Doctor" on page 54.
+For instructions, see "Performing system unit testing using PC-Doctor" on page 62. - 3.
+Did the system unit tests run without errors? - No: To troubleshoot the error, return to "Performing system unit testing using PC-Doctor" on page 62.
+Then return here and continue with step 4 on page 62. - Yes: Continue with step 4 on page 62.

-- 3. Did the system unit tests run without errors? - No: To troubleshoot the error, return to "Performing system unit testing using PC-Doctor."
-Then return here and continue with step 4. - Yes: Continue with step 4. - 4.
-Does the HMC communicate with all connected managed systems? - No: Go to "Testing the modem connection to the managed system" on page 55. - Yes: Did you exchange the system board or the system board battery? - No: This ends the procedure. - Yes: Recover the HMC.
+- 4. Does the HMC communicate with all connected managed systems? - No: Go to "Testing the modem connection to the managed system" on page 63. - Yes: Did you exchange the system board or the system board battery? - No: This ends the procedure. - Yes: Recover the HMC.
 For details, see Recovering the HMC.
 This ends the procedure.